katzerax/kmod/README.md

 Current features:
 - Go small or large by holding comma or period.
 Reset with slash

+You can enable or disable any of the features using the config file located under GDWeave/configs/KMod.json.
+This will only generate after the first time launching the game with this mod installed.
+This can be done manually by editing the json, or through Hook Line & Sinker through the config editor, or through Tacklebox's in game mod menu (requires restart to apply).

 ## Installation Method 1: Hook Line & Sinker
 Download Hook Line & Sinker: https://github.com/pyoidzzz/HLSRewritten